Donations and Crowdfunders

 To make up the shortfall, we rely on donations from those that believe in the importance of free speech.
 That means organising dinners and other fundraising events, to which we invite our most generous supporters.
 But we also rely on small donations from a large number of well-wishers.

 Please donate whatever you can afford, ideally on a monthly basis.
-If you specify an amount in the donations box you will then have the option of making a one-off online payment, setting up a standing order or sending us a cheque by selecting ‘Donate with Offline Donation’.
+If you specify an amount in the donations box you will then have the option of making a one-off or recurring online payment.
+If you would like to pay by cheque or bank transfer, please contact Esther at admin@freespeechunion.org.

 Active Crowdfunders